sharetribe/sharetribe/README.md

 ### Enable Stripe

-Starting from release 7.2.0, Stripe is enabled.
+Starting from release 7.2.0, Stripe is supported.

+Stripe API keys will be encrypted when stored so it is important to configure your own random encryption key.
-Stripe API keys are encrypted and you should the `app_encryption_key` variable from the `config/config.yml` file.
+You should fill the `app_encryption_key` variable in the `config/config.yml` file with a long random string, unique to your project.

 Stripe can be configured from the admin panel, in the "Payment settings" section.
+Instructions on how to get Stripe API keys can be found there.

+If Stripe isn't automatically enabled in the admin panel after upgrading to 7.2.0, you should run the following commands in your Rails console, where `<ID>` is your marketplace ID (probably `1`):
+    ```bash
+    TransactionService::API::Api.processes.create(community_id: <ID>, process: :preauthorize, author_is_seller: true)
+    TransactionService::API::Api.settings.provision(community_id: <ID>, payment_gateway: :stripe, payment_process: :preauthorize, active: true)
+    ```

 ## Versioning